0xkrt26/skills-github-pages/_posts/2026-04-28-the-accidental-ancestor-Luhn-algorithm.md

 Append this check digit to the number from step 2.

 The check digit should be appended in its original form, therefore on an even position.
-In our example just like in the original device it's added on the first from the right or the 8th position.
+In our example, just like in the original device, it's the last, 8th one.
 ```
 68864017
 ```